gnois/luaty/README.md

 4. statements and expressions are newline sensitive, but not table definition

-Example:
+Code example:
 ---
 ```
 a = 1           -- Error: undeclared identifier a
 var p = print
 var p = 'p'     -- Error: shadowing previous var p
-p 'a'         -- Error: '=' expected instead of ''a''.
-But is actually valid in Lua
+p 'a'           -- Error: '=' expected instead of 'a'.
+But is valid in Lua
 function f()    -- Error: use 'fn' instead of 'function'
 fn f()          -- Error: fn() must be an expression